Droids-Stock-Trader/Stock_Trader/README.md

     (venv) $ flask run
     ```
     At this point the web app can be reached at `localhost:5000`.
 To terminate the web server, just enter `Ctrl + C` into your terminal.

+## API
+- [Alpaca](#https://alpaca.markets): Trade with algorithms, connect with apps, and build services with our easy to use APIs
+- [Newscatcher](#https://newscatcherapi.com/): Search multi-language worldwide news articles published online with NewsCatcher's News API
+- [Sendgrid](#https://sendgrid.com/): A cloud-based service that assists businesses with email delivery.

 ## Authors
 * **Jerry Aragon** - https://github.com/J-Kid-Beast